binnes/TechZoneAutomation/docs/bom.md

 The iascable build command will create a folder called output, if it doesn't already exist, then generate a folder within the output folder named using the **name** property in the metadata section of the BOM.

 Within this folder will be a file called **bom.yaml** which will be an expanded version of the original BOM (my_bom.yaml), pulling in all dependencies.
 If a dependency cannot be automatically resolved you will get an error detailing which dependencies cannot be resolved.

+## Variables

+!!!
+Todo
+    Important flag in modules and BOM will cause TFVARS template to be generated